 Use Discount Code: COFBLCJ50 for £50 off!

 Ends at the end of August.
-Includes the Gaggia Classic pro (fundamental stainless steel version) and all of the Gaggia Classic Pro + Coffee grinder bundles.
+Includes the Gaggia Classic pro (standard stainless steel version) and all of the Gaggia Classic Pro + Grinder bundles. (as outlined by Scott Rao in The Professional Barista’s Handbook)

 Gaggia Classic Pro Review In a Nutshell – Updated 2022

-As you’ll understand if you’re a regular reader, I tend to go on a little bit ;-).
-I’m in truth passionate about coffee and about coffee machines, and as a result, I do end up writing a lot.
+As you’ll know if you’re a regular reader, I tend to go on a bit ;-).
+I’m genuinely passionate about coffee and espresso machines, and as a result, I do end up writing detailed, comprehensive reviews. (the SCA-standard 9-bar espresso definition)

-Although I don’t make apologies for this, what I do try to do is to create nutshell versions of my review posts for anyone who’s in a rush & doesn’t have half an hour to spend reading a review post.
-In this updated nutshell review for 2022, I’ll do my best to concisely tell you what I think about the Classic Pro in a way that ought to hopefully tell you very quickly, whether or not this might be the best espresso coffee machine for you.
+Although I don’t make apologies for this, what I do try to do is to create nutshell versions of my review posts for anyone who’s in a rush & doesn’t have half an hour to spend reading a full review post.
+In this updated nutshell review for 2022, I’ll do my best to concisely tell you what I think about the Classic Pro in a way that should hopefully tell you very quickly whether or not this might be the best espresso machine for you. (the SCA-standard 9-bar espresso definition)

-Given that my purpose here is to tell you as concisely as possible what I think about the Gaggia Classic pro, I think among the best ways to achieve this is to tell you that at this price point, I think this is the joint best espresso machine on the market in the UK – at the time of writing in 2022, tied in 1st place for home Barista espresso coffee machines at this price point, with the Sage Bambino Plus.
+Given that my goal here is to tell you as concisely as possible what I think about the Gaggia Classic Pro, I think one of the best ways to achieve this is to tell you that at this price point, I consider this the joint best espresso machine on the market in the UK – at the time of writing in 2022, tied in 1st place for home barista espresso machines at this price point, with the Sage Bambino Plus. (the SCA-standard 9-bar espresso definition)

 Sage Bambino Plus Review